GuruMaps/iOSManual/04-settings.md

 In addition to the basic appearance settings, you can select the **POIs** you wish to display on the vector map.
 Select only the **POIs** that you want to display to keep the map tidy and uncluttered:

-* Restaurants, cafes, fast foods
-* Bars, pubs, clubs
+* Banks, ATMs, currency exchanges
 * Beauty salons, hairdressers
+* Building names and numbers
 * Entertainment, arts and culture
+* Hospitals, clinics, pharmacy
+* Hotels, hostels, campsites
 * Monuments, places of worship
-* Tourist attractions
-* Hotels, hostels, campsites
-* Banks, ATMs, currency exchanges
 * Parking, gas and service stations
-* Hospitals, clinics, pharmacy
+* Pistes and ski lifts
+* Police, post offices, embassies
+* Public transport stops
+* Pubs, bars, clubs
+* Restaurants, cafes, fast foods
 * Shopping malls, supermarkets
-* Police, post offices, embassies
+* Sport complexes, leisure centres
+* Tourist attractions
 * Universities, colleges, schools
-* Public transport stops
 * Train and metro stations
-* Building names and numbers
+* Universitites, colleges, schools

 ## Online Maps Settings {#cacheInfo}

+#### Mobile Data Usage
+To disable Guru Maps to use your mobile data, go to Settings &gt; Online Maps and turn the "Download via WiFi only" option on.

 #### Map Refresh

 To set how often to refresh cached map tiles for online maps, go to Settings &gt; Online Maps.
 All tiles older than selected time will be downloaded while browsing online.

-**Note**: The map refresh setting only applies to raster maps and not the vector maps.
+**Note**: The map refresh setting only applies to raster maps and not to vector maps.

 #### Cache Info